-Maximum Payment: \$2,500 on all services, except diagnostic and preventive services, X-rays,
+Maximum Payment: \$2,500 on all services, except diagnostic and preventive services, X-rays, brush biopsy, and periodontal maintenance

 Deductible: None

 A complete listing of covered dental services begins on the next page.

 Services received from dentists who do NOT participate in the Delta Dental Medicare Advantage PPO and Premier Network will result in your out of pocket costs being higher.